iamvitalyo/jin/readme.txt

 My email: iamvitalyo@gmail.com
 And if you see on this project or project like this donate button please donate, if you can work please work.
 If you have any idea please write on email, or create PR, or write in social network using tags together #ai #jin #5 #o #woman
+Press "Watch" button to subscribe and watch the progress.